isabellaes/blog/README.md

-# Blogg - Projekt till portfolio
+# Blog - Project for portfolio

 Blog built with React + Typescript.